star-history/star-history/public/blog/open-source-ai-infra-projects.md

-# Open Source AI Infra for Your Next Project

 We have seen more mind-blowing AI-related tools in the past few months than ever before.
 And we noticed a rise to developer-friendly tools to build your own AI application, it's now easier than ever for developers to quickly build cool apps.

 Here, we collected some open-source infra projects that can be directly used for your next project. 💡